ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Is the goal to make "Hearies" struggle like Deaf people have done for thousands of years?

-Or, should we consider the individual talents and abilities of the instructor and encourage him or her to create an environment where the students can learn the subject matter efficiently and effectively?
+Or, should we consider the individual talents and abilities of the instructor and encourage that instructor to create an environment where the students can learn the subject matter efficiently and effectively?

 If the subject is: "Level 1 students spending 10 minutes guessing and trying to figure out what they are supposed to be learning" then I guess requiring an instructor to keep their voice off is certainly understandable.